charles-uno/Bloodlines/04_how_to_play.md

 > let's have two examples in this section.
 I'm not sure exactly where they go.

-*Wounds are recovered in dramatically appropriate time.
-A short rest immediately after the confrontation is sufficient to unmark a single wound (of the player's choice).
-All wounds are unmarked after a long rest, such as a hot meal or a night of sleep somewhere safe.*
+Condition boxes are unmarked in dramatically appropriate time.
+A short rest immediately after the confrontation is sufficient to unmark a single box of the player's choice.
+All boxes are unmarked after a long rest, such as a hot meal or a night of sleep somewhere safe.

 *Whenever a player is called to make a roll, if their corresponding box is checked, they instead make that roll one level higher.
 For example, if Tor Byorn is Broken and the GM calls for a Significant Dwarf roll, an Incredible roll must be made instead.*